tamzinblake/js3-mode/README.md

 The .emacs file included contains what you need to stick the 2 modes together.

-I know this is compatible with emacs 23.2, but welcome feedback on compatibility/incompatibility with your version of emacs.
+For known compatible/incompatible versions of emacs, see compat.md - feel free to let me know if it is compatible or incompatible with your version of emacs.

 ## Notes ##